 Advises the Provost and various offices on issues related to intellectual property and serves as an oversight and education/resource committee to the university on intellectual-property issues.
 The committee reviews intellectual-property matters relative to W&L’s intellectual-property policy and serves as a decision-making body in the case of any dispute relating to intellectual-property policy.
 The committee includes the General Counsel, the University Librarian, and representatives of the law school, the arts, and the sciences.

 International Education Committee reports to the Provost.
-Its responsibilities include working with the Director of International Education; coordinating and consulting on matters of mutual interest; and providing a faculty voice and general oversight on matters pertaining to study abroad and other international education issues as brought up by the Director, the Deans, and the Provost.
+Its responsibilities include providing a faculty voice and general oversight on matters pertaining to study abroad and other international education issues; monitoring and reviewing general policy issues; advising the Center for International Education (CIE); reviewing Spring Term Abroad course proposals and logistics; and reviewing applications to study abroad at non-approved locations/institutions.

 Investment Committee is a subcommittee of the Employee Benefits Committee, with responsibility for reviewing and recommending employee options for individual investment of retirement fund contributions.
 The committee relies on an Investment Policy Statement to guide the selection, monitoring, and performance evaluation of investment options offered under the university retirement plans.